 International A Level examinations are usually taken at age 18.

-Students who are taking or have completed Cambridge IGCSEs or Cambridge O Levels will find International A and AS Levels a logical next step.
+Students who are taking or have completed Cambridge IGCSE or Cambridge O Levels will find International A and AS Levels a logical next step.

-Good International A and AS Level grades are a key to admission for all theworld's major English-speaking universities and many non-English speaking universities.
+Good International A and AS Level grades are a key to admission to all the major English-speaking universities and many non-English speaking universities.

-International A and AS Levels offer students a flexible course of study that gives them the freedom to select the subjects that are right for them.
+International A and AS Levels offer students a flexible course of study that gives them the freedom to select the subjects that are appropriate for them.

 International A and AS Levels require guided learning time in class, the library or a resource centre.